-The 2023 DAPR can be visualised through the website https://dapr.essentialenergy.com.au/.
+The 2024 DAPR can be visualised through the website https://dapr.essentialenergy.com.au/.
 This site contains an interactive map of the network, including forecasts, limitations, and planned investments.
+All published forecasts are POE50 (probability of exceedance of 50 per cent).

-1.3.1 Network Planning Process
+1.3.1 NETWORK PLANNING PROCESS